zixianggao845-source/PETDET_test/README.md

 ### 1.2.1 Dataset Processing

+(1) HRSC2016 Dataset
-(1)  First, download the HRSC2016 dataset from https://www.kaggle.com/datasets/guofeng/hrsc2016.
-Please download the compressed archive and extract it to the `data` folder.
+First, access the HRSC2016 dataset from Kaggle at https://www.kaggle.com/datasets/guofeng/hrsc2016 and download the archive.zip file.
+After downloading, extract the archive into the data directory and rename the extracted folder as HRSC2016.

 Then, save the dataset path to HRSC_ROOT and run the following command in the terminal.